TwistingTwists/obsidian-tools/interview.md

 list of tasks you can start doing now to improve yourself

+### How to view a company?
+A lot of companies think of themselves like a family.
+We are not a family. *We are like a pro sports team*.
+Families mean unconditional love.
+Once born in to the family you are part of it forever.
+A great team is about pushing yourself and your teammates, caring intensively about the team.
+It is about performance and not seniority or how long you have been with the team.
+Yet unlike in a family players know they will not play for the team forever.
+A team can only be as good as its weakest member.
+That’s why a great coach will always try to have the best players on every position.

 ## How to showcase your work?

 - [ ]